Lynn Hung: Career

-In 1999, Hung developed her career in Shanghai and became the second runner-up in the "China National Model Competition".
+In 1999, Hung developed her career in Shanghai and became the second runner-up in the China National Model Competition.
 In 2002 she received the "Best Fashion Model" and the "China Top Ten Models" awards.

 In 2008, Hung went to Hong Kong and started her acting career in the award-winning film Ip Man starring alongside Donnie Yen.
 She later appeared in films such as All's Well, Ends Well 2010, Ip Man 2, My Sassy Girl 2, and Ip Man 3.

 She has also acted in Material Queen alongside Vanness Wu in 2011.

-She has also been filming the show If You Love a Chinese season 2 with Korean actor and entertainer Lee Kwang-soo, who is best known as a cast member of the variety show Running Man.
+She has also filmed the show If You Love a Chinese season 2 with Korean actor and entertainer Lee Kwang-soo, who is best known as a cast member of the variety show Running Man.

 Personal life

 Hung had been in a serious relationship with Aaron Kwok since 2006.
 In 2012, when Aaron Kwok was planning his engagement to Lynn, her father Fan Tao was hospitalised for liver cancer, so it was postponed indefinitely.
 Fan later died in January 2013.

 Hung dated Hong Kong businessman Ken Kwok in 2014 and they later married in December 2016.

+Hung gave birth to twin daughters Kaylor and Lyvia in April 2018, in a private hospital located on Hong Kong Island.